 Possible benefit in using magnesium carbonate as a phosphate binder in hemodialysis patients.

-Magnesium has not been adequately studied in dialysis patients, notes lead investigator David M. Spiegel, MD, professor of medicine at the University of Colorado Health Sciences Center in
+Magnesium has not been adequately studied in dialysis patients, notes lead investigator David M. Spiegel, MD, professor of medicine at the University of Colorado Health Sciences Center in Denver.
+The general consensus, he says, is that magnesium should be avoided in dialysis patients to prevent hypermagnesemia and that magnesium binders result in diarrhea.

 In a previous study, he and colleagues demonstrated that a combination binder of magnesium carbonate and calcium carbonate is an effective phosphate bind and is well tolerated in dialysis patients.
 Two observational studies in hemodialysis patients showed decreased vascular calcification in patients with higher serum magnesium concentrations and in vitro studies have shown that magnesium inhibits hydroxyapatite crystal growth.